harileexyz/java-material/revision/inheritance.md

 }

 public class Main {
     // This method is polymorphic.
-Its behavior changes based on the object it receives. public static void triggerSound(Animal animal) {
+    public static void triggerSound(Animal animal) {
-        System.out.print("Triggering sound for the animal...
+        System.out.print("Triggering sound...
 It says: ");
-        // DYNAMIC METHOD DISPATCH:
-        // The JVM looks at the actual object 'animal' is pointing to at runtime
-        // and calls that object's version of makeSound(). animal.makeSound();
+        // Dynamic Method Dispatch: JVM calls the correct method based on the actual object. animal.makeSound();
     }

     public static void main(String[] args) {
         // We use the parent 'Animal' as the reference type.
-        // This is a common and powerful practice.
         Animal myDog = new Dog();
         Animal myCat = new Cat();
-        Animal genericAnimal = new Animal();

-        // Pass different object types to the SAME method. triggerSound(myDog);        // Will call Dog's makeSound()
+        // Pass different sibling objects to the SAME method. triggerSound(myDog); // Will call Dog's makeSound()
         triggerSound(myCat); // Will call Cat's makeSound()
-        triggerSound(genericAnimal); // Will call the original Animal's makeSound() }
     }
+}
 ```
-**Explanation:** "Look at the `triggerSound` method.
-It is incredibly simple and flexible.
-It doesn't need to know about `Dog` or `Cat`.
-It only knows about the general `Animal` concept.
-This means we can add a `Cow` class tomorrow, and the `triggerSound` method will work with it instantly, without any changes.
-This is the power and elegance of Dynamic Method Dispatch."
+**Explanation:** "This demonstrates hierarchical inheritance where both `Dog` and `Cat` inherit from `Animal`.
+The `triggerSound` method works flawlessly with both because it's programmed to the general `Animal` abstraction.
+This is the power of combining inheritance with polymorphism."